toilet bubbling while shower is running indicating shared drain or vent pressure issue

 4. Early Signs of Main Line Restriction

-This may relate to broader issues such as drain smells like sewer, where airflow and drainage behavior changes across the system.
+A developing restriction deeper in the system can begin affecting multiple fixtures at once.
+This may relate to broader issues such as drain smells like sewer, where airflow and drainage behavior change across the system.

 5. Gradual System Imbalance